brightcove/player-service-walkthrough/cheat-sheet.md

 If you want, you can paste the `preview_url` into your web browser to see what the player looks like before we start customizing it.

 The question you're surely asking now is, how do I get my video in there?
 To do that, we're going to have to create some configuration for our player.
-Open up your text editor and type (or copy) in this [JSON](http://www.json.org/):
+Open up your text editor and type (or copy) this [JSON](http://www.json.org/) into a file called config.json:

 ```json
 {